 Would you greatly change your life if you were granted access to unlimited resources?
 Would you become an entirely different person?

-I hope you enjoyed this article about thought-provoking questions that make you think.
+We hope you enjoyed this article about thought-provoking questions that make you think.
+Do you have a favorite question that makes you wonder?
+Let us know in the comment section below.